wp-plugins/my-optional-modules/readme.txt

 3. 'list' style mini-loop w/ post vote display (Post Votes module enabled) (Theme: Twenty Fourteen)

 == Changelog ==
+* 5.5.7.7  Series styles removed as only list was translating properly to widget
+* 5.5.7.7  Series posts working correctly, as wrong values were being grabbed previously
-* 5.5.7.6  Series changed to widget.
+* 5.5.7.6  Series changed to widget
 * 5.5.7.5  Series: append a miniloop to the bottom of posts based on a meta key (for instance, all posts with a metakey "series" have a loop of those posts attached to them, excluding the currently viewed post)
 * 5.5.7.5  [mom_miniloop] meta parameters added ( the NAME of a meta key that you wish to pull posts associated with)
 * 5.5.7.5  [mom_miniloop] key parameters added ( the VALUE of a meta key that you wish to pull posts associated with)